Master Services Agreement

 The Agency acknowledges that:

-- Doro engages sub-processors as set out in the Privacy Policy and at paywithdoro.com/legal/subprocessors
+- Doro engages processors and shares data with independent controllers as set out in the Privacy Policy, section 7

 - The Agency is independently responsible for its own data protection obligations to its Agents and counterparties